-The MPLS payload field carries either the encapsulated client information or the encapsulated information from communication channels that are associated with the MPLS-TP trail (e.g. Signalling Communication Network (SCN)).
+The MPLS payload field carries either the encapsulated client information or the encapsulated information from communication channels that are associated with the MPLS-TP trail (e.g., a signalling communication network (SCN)).

-The encapsulated client information is either a PW encapsulated client information (e.g. the Ethernet Service Payload with the Control Word, in case of an Ethernet client utilizing the Generic Associated Channel (G-ACh)), when the client layer network is a PW client, or, in case of MPLS-TP sub-layering, a labelled packet as defined in [IETF RFC 3031].
+The encapsulated client information is either a PW encapsulated client information (e.g., the Ethernet service payload with the control word, in the case of an Ethernet client utilizing the generic associated channel (G-ACh)), when the client layer network is a PW client, or, in the case of MPLS-TP sub-layering, a labelled packet as defined in [IETF RFC 3031].